jcmartins/proposal/design/474-filters.md

 In Sensu 1.x, if an attribute began with `eval:`, Ruby would `eval()` the following statement and return a value which was used to determine if the attribute matched.

-Go does not have this "luxury", and so we are introducing two mechanisms for replicating functionality similar to that which is available in Sensu 1.x.
+Since Go lacks eval(), we will implement functionality similar to that which is available in Sensu 1.x.
 Sensu 2 filters will have a list of statements which are logically AND'd together after individual evaluation.
 These statements contain tokens and operators as provided by the [govaluate](https://github.com/Knetic/govaluate) library.
+As soon as one comparison fails, we can bail and conculde this filter does not apply to the event.

-Sensu 2.x filter statements must evaluate to boolean expressions.
-This means that they require a boolean operator in the expression.
+Sensu 2.x filter statements must be boolean expressions.
 Sensu 1.x allowed "truthiness" to determine if the filter matched.
 For example, the _existence_ of a field would be enough for it to to match.
 In Sensu 2.x, you would have to explicitly do a type-appropriate comparison against the field's zero-value.
 For example, if you wanted to make sure the check had _some_ output, you would use